 Free expression provides a strong point of connection between Burgess and Lawrence.
 Throughout the 1960s, Burgess developed his arguments against the banning of so-called ‘obscene’ literature.
 He reviewed The Naked Lunch by William Burroughs for the Guardian in 1964 and wrote a defence of Hubert Selby’s Last Exit to Brooklyn when the book was put on trial in 1968.
 Burgess’s attitude towards censorship was formed when he was a schoolboy in the 1930s, and he claimed to have read an illicit copy of Lady Chatterley’s Lover, which was banned until 1960.
 He writes: ‘We were inflamed with a desire to get hold of those books not merely because they were outlawed, but because the reactionary or popular press hammered them so relentlessly.’
 After reading Lady Chatterley, Burgess said that he had ‘got Lawrence the sex-man out of the way […] and was free to read him seriously.’

-Burgess disagreed with the critical orthodoxy that ‘You cannot be a Joycean and a Laurentian as well’.
+Burgess disagreed with the critical orthodoxy that ‘You cannot be a Joycean and a Lawrentian as well.’
 By the time he came to write Flame into Being in 1985, his attention had moved away from Joyce.
 He wrote Blooms of Dublin, a musical based on Ulysses, in 1982, and he did not return to Joyce in a serious way after that date.
 His renewed engagement with Lawrence in the 1980s unlocked a mode of writing that Burgess had found difficult until that point.
-He began an autobiography in 1977 but could not find a way complete it.
+He began an autobiography in 1977 but could not find a way to complete it.
 Having read Lawrence’s novels about his youth in Nottinghamshire, Burgess was encouraged to return to the project of writing about his own early years.
 His novel The Pianoplayers (1986) is his first sustained attempt to describe the Manchester of the 1920s and 1930s.
 This book was followed in 1987 and 1990 by the two volumes of his memoirs, Little Wilson and Big God and You’ve Had Your Time.
-In retrospect it is possible to see that Flame Into Being (1985) has a strong claim to be regarded as the first in an important series of late autobiographical works.
+In retrospect, it is possible to see that Flame Into Being has a claim to be regarded as the first in an important series of late autobiographical works.

 If, as Burgess says, Lawrence’s aim was to ‘penetrate to the heart of life’ with his writing, the same might also be said of Burgess.
 Where Lawrence was subversive in his honest depictions of human love and sexuality, Burgess worked to subvert traditional ideas about the nature of good and evil.
 Although Burgess and Lawrence could not be further apart in terms of literary style, the aims and subjects of their writing often ran on parallel lines.